davidgrier/idlv4l2/README.md

 ## What it does

-IDLv4l2 is a video framegrabber for IDL.
+IDLv4l2 is a video framegrabber for IDL that is written entirely in IDL.
 Its goal is to provide IDL with the ability to read images directly from video cameras.
 Because it is based on the V4L2 API, it works only on GNU/linux systems and only for cameras supported by V4L2.
-It has been tested with IDL 8.3 and IDL 8.4.
+It has been tested with IDL 8.3 through IDL 8.6.

 Typical Usage: